AlexanderPoone/colonnade/README.md

 # colonnade
 This is a project that trying to provide a better learning environment for new computer science students.
-The aim if target students who need to code with structured programming language, such as C.
+The aim is to help the targeted students who need to learn coding with structured programming language, such as C. This is a project using Go as the programming language and Revel as the web framework.

 # Welcome to Revel